The situation is fluid in many countries, including here, so this budget Thailand travel article was update on July 25, 2022.

 Thailand’s Phased Tourism Reopening Plan

 While most countries around the world have treated border openings as a binary decision, the powers that be in Thailand have clearly had more than a few meetings to figure out the best way forward.
-Here’s where we are right now on the opening schedule.
+Here’s where we are right now on the opening schedule, as of July 2022.

 Phase 1: Vaccinated and Tested Travelers Welcome Now to 5 Provinces